dazuma/toys/toys/docs/guide.md

 Toys is designed for software developers, IT professionals, and other power users who want to write and organize scripts to automate their workflows.
-It can also be used as a Rake replacement, providing a more natural command line interface for your project's build tasks.
+It can also be used as a replacement for Rake, providing a more natural command line interface for your project's build tasks.

 Unlike most command line frameworks, Toys is *not primarily* designed to help you build and ship a custom command line executable written in Ruby.
-Rather, it provides a single executable called `toys`.
-You define the commands recognized by the Toys executable by writing configuration files.
+Rather, it provides a single executable called `toys` whose functionality you can define by writing configuration files.
 (You can, however, build your own custom command line executable using the related **toys-core** library.)

 If this is your first time using Toys, we recommend starting with the [README](https://dazuma.github.io/toys/gems/toys/latest), which includes a